keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 * The returned `Employee` may change between applications of the same `Int` employee ID.
 * The database or network may fault and the function generates an exception that must be handled.

 You might be thinking that these cases are a given when working with database code, but that knowledge only comes with experience.
-These cases are **effects** that dictate the circumstances under which an `Employee` may be produced and can be modeled accordingly as part of the typed API of `getEmployee`.
+These cases are **effects** which describe the circumstances under which an `Employee` may be produced and can be modeled accordingly as part of the typed API of `getEmployee`.
 I will soon explain how this modeling works; first we will consider how to characterize complexity.

 ### Modeling complexity